 The ornamental allium is a stunning spring-flowering bulb grown for its mesmerizing, globe-shaped flowering heads.
 Alliums are reliable and long-lasting perennials that return year after year, offering a dazzling display and a buzzing hub for pollinators.

 The allium is an inedible member of the onion family, but these ornamentals are a far cry from their odiferous cousins, as they are prized for their large ornamental flower heads.
+Keep reading for some useful growing tips, and our top favorite varieties!

 Why Should I Plant Alliums?